Welcome to the Utah State University Dietetic Internship

 - Objective 2.1: Within one year of graduation 15% of graduates will be employed in child nutrition programs and/or school foodservice management.

 - Objective 2.2: 50% of graduates will indicate that they have a favorable or better perception of, and are willing to work in, child nutrition programs or school foodservice management.

 USU DI Intern Positions and Graduation Requirements

-The USU DI accepts sixty (60) interns each year:
+The USU DI accepts a maximum of sixty-six (66) interns each year:

 - There are 45-50 positions for interns training outside of Utah or as Utah-Hybrid.